German far-right crime rises; police arrest alleged neo-Nazi - WTMJ

 On Tuesday, Alternative for Germany’s section in Berlin condemned a member who appeared to lament the absence of attacks on Merkel.

-Brinker said later that he had mistakenly forwarded the message and regretted doing so, and that he rejected “all forms of hatred and violence.”
+Brinker said later he had mistakenly forwarded the message and regretted doing so and that he rejected “all forms of hatred and violence.”

-Many in the AfD have expressed support for, and participated in, the regular protests in Germany against lockdown measures, organized by the so-called Querdenker movement.

-The protests have brought together a broad range of demonstrators, including people opposing vaccinations, others who deny the existence of the coronavirus, mask opponents, conspiracy theorists and others.
+The protests have brought together a broad range of demonstrators, including people opposing vaccinations, those who deny the existence of the coronavirus, mask opponents, conspiracy theorists and others.

-Seehofer said the protests have also attracted neo-Nazis and other right-wing extremists, and have regularly become violent.
+Seehofer said the protests have also attracted neo-Nazis and other right-wing extremists, and have regularly become violent, targeting police and the media.

-“At these gatherings organized by the so-called Querdenker movement, attacks are directed against police officers and the press,” Seehofer said.

-“Of the 260 reported crimes against journalists, 112 were related to corona” protests, he said.
-“I want to say here very clearly: These acts of violence are no longer about exercising a constitutional right (to demonstrate), but are acts of violence of a criminal nature that I condemn in the strongest possible terms.”
+Seehofer said of the 260 reported crimes against journalists, 112 were related to protests against coronavirus restrictions.

+“I want to say here very clearly: These acts of violence are no longer about exercising a constitutional right (to demonstrate), but are acts of violence of a criminal nature that I condemn in the strongest possible terms,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.